What to Expect When Starting an Inbound Marketing Campaign

-Once you’ve researched and optimized your website, you can plan the content.
+You can plan the content once you’ve researched and optimized your website.
 You’ll want to create different content types for each stage in the buyer’s journey — awareness, consideration, and decision.
-(See our previous blog on buyer‘s journey to dive deeper into this step).
 Instead of publishing blogs on the fly or posting to social media randomly, plan out your content strategy.
 This will give your inbound marketing campaign direction, purpose, and organization.

 HubSpot is an amazingly effective tool for marketing automation.
 It helps build and automate workflows, email campaigns, social media scheduling, analytics, and more.
 Setting up your workflows, email templates, and building out social media accounts in HubSpot helps create a solid foundation.